Kawaweogama Lake: Settlements

-The community of Allanwater Bridge is just beyond the north end of the lake.
+The (uninhabited) community of Allanwater Bridge is just beyond the north end of the lake.

 Transportation

-Allanwater Bridge railway station is at Allanwater Bridge.
+Allanwater Bridge station is at Allanwater Bridge.
 It is on the Canadian National Railway (CN) transcontinental main line where it crosses the river Allan Water, and is a stop on Via Rail's Canadian train service.
 The CN mainline also crosses the northern tip of the lake west of Allanwater Bridge.